ipfs/specs/merkledag/ipld.md

 #### Path Restrictions

 There are some important problems that come about with path descriptions in Unix and the web.
-For a discussion see (TODO link to path issue in go-ipfs or go-ipld).
+For a discussion see [this discussion](https://github.com/ipfs/go-ipfs/issues/1710).
 In order to be compatible with the models and expectations of unix and the web, IPLD explicitly disallows paths with certain path components. **Note that the data itself _may_ still contain these properties (someone will do it, and there are legitimate uses for it).
 So it is only _Path Resolvers_ that MUST NOT resolve through those paths.** The restrictions are the same as typical unix and UTF-8 path systems:

 TODO: